BF/SF Princeton Reverb

 This speaker matches the amp and cabinet size perfectly and you get a classic, scooped fender blackface tone from a little amp.
 The vintage Jensen C10n Princeton Reverbs are rare and during the silverface era most Princeton Reverbs were equipped with the Oxford speakers.
 If you have one of these you’ll experience a significant change (to the better, in many’s opinion) by swapping to almost any other speaker.
 By most guitarists the Oxfords are considered weak and they fart out in the lows when being pushed hard.
 Because of the low efficiency you’ll have to turn up the amp and push the tubes harder to get any volume.
 The Oxfords have gotten a bad rumor, not rightfully deserved in our opinion.
 Players who play clean will experience a well balanced and “vintage fender correct” clean tone.
 They’re not too loud and nor do they bother you with a shrill brightness.
 They do have some vintage vibes and a nice musical voice.
 Inefficient speakers can be useful in multiple speaker applications 2-4 x10″ where the total areal of speakers will provide enough volume for you anyway.
 Anyway, you need to try for yourself and see if you prefer an oxford speaker in the PR or if you need more volume and punch.

 Personally we mostly play our Princeton Reverbs at volume 5-6 with a decent amount of tube amp distortion (caused by preamp, power amp, transformers, rectifier all together).
-The amp delivers a thick sustaining tone where single notes are clean and chords are crunhcy.
+The amp delivers a thick sustaining tone where single notes are clean and chords are crunchy.
 A distorted signal will have higher harmonic frequencies that may come out sharp and brittle through bright and sparkling speakers.
 Since we mostly play our PR with distortion we like darker sounding speakers.
 There are speakers like the Eminence Ramrod that Excels with screaming, distorting amps.
 The Jensen C10n and Weber 10A125, among others, excel in their clean tone but will also reveal a lot of the higher frequencies.
 You have to know how to tame this by EQ’ing your amp and selecting the right pedals and guitar.
 See page How to select speakers for speaker recommendations.

 The video below shows three Princeton Reverbs with Oxford 10j4, Jensen C10n and Eminence Ramrod.